-- Select the 3D model in SimLab VR Studio and click on Geometry → Voxelize Selection.
-The Voxelize Options dialog will appear, where the default voxel object is a cube of certain size.
+- Select the 3D model in SimLab Composer and click on Geometry → Voxelize Selection.
+The Voxelize Options dialog will appear, where the default voxel object is a cube of a certain size.
 The smaller the size of the voxel the larger the size of the output file.
-The user can choose a different object by clicking the Pick voxel option then select another small object eg, Sphere, Cylinder or any object in the scene, then click Start.
+The user can choose a different object by clicking the Pick voxel option then select another small object eg, Sphere, Cylinder, or any object in the scene, then click Start.

 - When the convert operation is complete, the new object will be added to the Scene Browser.

 Boolean operations are smart tools that ease the process of performing simple modeling tasks in SimLab Composer without the need to go back to the CAD design application.

 - Union; removes the intersecting part of two objects or sets of objects, and preserves the remaining as one.

 - Difference; deducts the shape and volume of one object or set of objects from another object or set of objects.
 So it likes the first 3D object minus the second.